Kriegszeit: Now available on Kindle e-books

-“Where is mamma?”
+“Where is Mamma?”

 “We will look for her,” I said.
 “She must be here.”

 “I have Annelise here!”
 I shouted.
-“Where is Annelise’s mamma?”
+“Where is Annelise’s Mamma?”

 I repeated this several times but there was no answer.
 I tried as best I could to explain to Annelise the situation.

 “The crowd was pushing and shoving to get to the shelter when the sirens sounded.
-When you lost mamma, she must have been very frightened.
+When you lost Mamma, she must have been very frightened.
 The crowd probably caused her to become separated from you.
 I think she must be in another shelter nearby.
 Don’t worry, I promise that I’ll find her when the danger has passed.”

 Some men looked up at the concrete ceiling with concern.
 They talked amongst themselves, wondering if the ceiling would be able to remain intact with a direct bomb strike.
 We had never gone to these shelters before.
 Stuttgart had been a safe haven for most of the war.
 While places like Hamburg, Cologne, and Frankfurt were being pounded by air raids, Stuttgart had been untouched.
 The city’s location in rugged terrain made it a difficult target to bomb.
-But now it seemed like our luck has ending, as more enemy bombers were getting through our defenses.
+But now it seemed like our luck had ended, as more enemy bombers were getting through our defenses.

 The big guns fell silent.
 We waited for the all clear signal.
 It was almost 11 o’clock when it sounded, and everyone began to exit the shelter.
 I felt a sense of relief to be outside and away from the dark shelter.

 Then I saw a woman wearing a scarf running towards us, screaming and tears streaming down her face.
 She called out to her child, and the little girl cried, Mamma!
 Mamma!
-I gave the little girl to the woman, and she thanked me over and over again for helping her little girl.
+I gave the child to the woman, and she thanked me over and over again for helping her little girl.